guildai/guild.ai/pages/features.md

     </p>
     <h4>But I already use a spreadsheet to track results</h4>
     <p>
-      Guild is <em>automatic</em>&mdash;it does the work for when you run your training script so you don't have to copy and paste.
-It captures everything associated with an
-      experiment&mdash;hyperparameters, metrics, logs, generated
-      files, and even source code snapshots!
+      Guild is <em>automatic</em> &mdash; it does the work for when you run your training script so you don't have to copy and paste.
+It captures everything associated with an experiment &mdash; hyperparameters, metrics, logs, generated files, and even source code snapshots!
 With this detail, you can do more than merely report results: you can
       <strong>systematically improve your model</strong>.
     </p>
     <p>And you can